RAW. RUGGED. REMARKABLE.

 Off The Path

-The Western Wilds is a journey of dramatic scenery and photo opportunities around every corner.
-But it’s not just about exploring the wilderness, it’s about hearing the personal stories of pioneers, convicts, miners and piners, among the many powerful stories of the west.
+The Western Wilds is a journey of dramatic scenery with photo opportunities around every corner.
+But it’s not just about exploring the wilderness, it’s about hearing the personal stories of pioneers, convicts, miners and piners that make up the history of this vast and rugged region.

 Tourism Australia & Graham Freeman